propi/rdfrules/README.md

 # RDFRules

 RDFRules is a powerful analytical tool for rule mining from RDF knowledge graphs.
 It offers a complex rule mining solution including RDF data pre-processing, rules post-processing and prediction abilities from rules.
 The core of RDFRules is written in the Scala language.
 Besides the Scala API, RDFRules also provides REST web service with graphical user interface via a web browser.
-RDFRules uses the [AMIE+](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/amie/) algorithm with several extensions as a basis for a complete rule mining solution.
+RDFRules uses the [AMIE](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/amie/) algorithm with several extensions as a basis for a complete rule mining solution.

 LIVE DEMO: [https://br-dev.lmcloud.vse.cz/rdfrules/](https://br-dev.lmcloud.vse.cz/rdfrules/)

 ## Getting started

-Requirements: Java 8+
+Requirements: Java 11+

 RDFRules is divided into five main modules.
 They are:
  - [Scala API](core): It is sutable for Scala programmers and for use RDFRules as a framework to invoke mining processes from Scala code.
  - [Web Service or Batch Processing](http): It is suitable for modular web-based applications and remote access via HTTP.
 Individual tasks can be also started in batch processing mode without any user interactions.
  - [GUI](gui): It is suitable for anyone who wants to use the tool quickly and easily without any needs for further programming.
  - [Experiments](experiments): This module contains some examples using Scala API.
-There is also a script for the complex benchmark comparing RDFRules with the original AMIE+ implementation using several threads and mining modes.
+There is also a script for the complex benchmark comparing RDFRules with the original AMIE implementation using several threads and mining modes.
 Some results of performed experiments are placed in the [results](experiments/results) folder.

  Detailed information about these modules with deployment instructions are described in their subfolders.

  ### Quick and easy run of RDFRules

- 1. Download the latest [release](https://github.com/propi/rdfrules/releases) in the .zip format (currently v1.6.1) and unpack it into a folder.
+ 1. Download the latest [release](https://github.com/propi/rdfrules/releases) in the .zip format (currently v1.7.2) and unpack it into a folder.
- 2. Go to the unpacked RDFRules home folder (with /bin, /webapp and /lib folders) and run RDFRules HTTP API
+ 2. Go to the unpacked RDFRules home folder (with /bin, /webapp and /lib folders) and run RDFRules HTTP API (compiled under Java 11)
     - On Linux: ```sh bin/main```
     - On Windows: ```.\bin\main.bat```
  3. Open GUI via ```http://localhost:8851/``` or ```./webapp/index.html``` in a modern Internet browser.

 #### Batch processing

-If you need to run an RDFRules task as a scheduled job then define a json task (read more about task definitions in the [http](http) submodule), save it to a file and run the process by following command:
+If you need to run an RDFRules task as a scheduled job then define a json task (read more about task definitions in the [http](http) submodule).
+We recommend to use the GUI to construct a task.
+Save your task to a file and run the process by following command:
 - On Linux: ```sh bin/main task.json```
 - On Windows: ```.\bin\main.bat task.json```